duncanamps/xa80/README.md

 #### Key features

-Here are some of the key features of XA80:
+Here are some of the key features of xa80:

 * Open source
 * Two pass assembler
 * Supports mnemonics from different processors (8080, 8085, Z80, Z180) as a baked in standard
 * Supports 24bit code generation for the EZ80 processor **(NOT IMPLEMENTED)**
-* Ability to add additional opcode maps as external files **(NOT IMPLEMENTED)**
+* Ability to add additional opcode maps as external files
 * Opcode compiler so you can add your own secret/hidden instructions and extend to other processor variants in the "family"
 * Macro capability with nested expansion of macros allowed
 * Conditional assembly with IF / IFDEF / IFNDEF statements
 * Full expression evaluator with many functions and string handling capability
 * Rich set of command line parameters
-* XA80 Environment variable for commonly used parameters
+* xa80 Environment variable for commonly used parameters
 * Runs on any hardware supported by Lazarus/FPC (Windows, macOS, Linux, etc. etc.)
 * Fast - will assemble the CP/M BDOS22.ASM (3,289 lines) and CCP22.ASM files (1,325 lines) with map file and listing outputs (total 105 pages) in approx 0.15 seconds using a Core i7 laptop, Acer Aspire 5 A515-56